Dehydrated? These 7 Foods Will Satisfy Your Thirst and Hunger

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The following foods are heavy on the water content, according to the U.S. Department of Agriculture’s nutrient database.
+The following foods are heavy on the water content, according to registered dietitian Julia Zumpano, RD, LD.
 In several cases, they’re also full of nutrients that will help you fight disease.
 So eat up, and beat the heat with your fork.

 Hydrate and replenish your skin with fresh cucumbers.
-In addition to containing 95 percent water, cucumbers are rich in anti-inflammatory compounds that help remove waste from the body and reduce skin irritation.
+In addition to containing 95% water, cucumbers are rich in anti-inflammatory compounds that help remove waste from the body and reduce skin irritation.
 Preliminary research also suggests cucumbers promote anti-wrinkling and anti-aging activity.
-Find them at your local farmers market or local grocer.
+You can find them at your local farmers market or local grocer.
 Tip: Freeze cucumber slices and place on the skin under your eyes for 10-15 minutes to relieve redness and puffiness.

-Celery will satisfy your craving for crunch.
-It’s also tied with cucumbers and iceberg lettuce at 95 percent water by weight.
+This fibrous veggie will satisfy your craving for crunch.
+It’s also tied with cucumbers and iceberg lettuce at 95% water by weight.
 You can feel good about eating celery because of its low calorie count and high value in vitamin K, folate and potassium.
 What’s more, Zumpano says celery juice is packed with many vitamins and minerals, including:

-The “ice” might as well be melted, since this type of lettuce contains 95 percent water.
+The “ice” might as well be melted, since this type of lettuce contains 95% water.
 That makes it a good hydrating base for your summer salad.
-However, iceberg lettuce doesn’t pack as much of a punch as other leafy greens. if you prefer the heart-healthy benefits of leafy greens instead, spinach is a good alternative at 91 percent water by weight.
+However, iceberg lettuce doesn’t pack as much of a punch as other leafy greens. if you prefer the heart-healthy benefits of leafy greens instead, spinach is a good alternative at 91% water by weight.

 Watch for fresh, in-season zucchini this summer.
-Like its relatives in the cucumber and melon families, this popular summer squash has a high water content — almost 95 percent.
+Like its relatives in the cucumber and melon families, this popular summer squash has a high water content — almost 95%.
 Better yet, zucchini packs in antioxidants such as beta-carotene, lutein and zeaxanthin.
 Those last two are especially important for eye health.

 No surprise here — “water” is in the name, after all.
-Watermelon flesh contains 91 percent water.
+Watermelon flesh contains 91% water.
 This summer treat also contains abundant lycopene, which can help protect cells from sun damage and improve your complexion.

 Surprised?
-Well, cauliflower is actually 92 percent water by weight.
+Well, cauliflower is actually 92% water by weight.
 It’s rich in vitamin C, vitamin K and other key essentials.
 Cauliflower and other cruciferous vegetables contain nutrients that may help lower cholesterol and lower cancer risk.
 Try it mashed as a substitute for mashed potatoes.